walshbr/introduction-to-text-analysis/cyborg_readers/computer_reading.md

 In the first case, I might be responding with a number of movies that I had seen.
 In the second, I'm responding with the title of a specific film, [*8<sup>1/2</sup>* by Italian director Frederico Fellini](https://en.wikipedia.org/wiki/8%C2%BD).
 One is a number, and one is a name.
 For humans, the difference is mostly trivial, and we would be able to distinguish between the two by context.

 Computers cannot make inferences like these.
-Since numbers and words have significant differences - you can divide the former, but not the latter - programmers have developed conventions
+Since numbers and words have significant differences - you can divide the former, but not the latter - programmers have developed conventions for telling computers to distinguish between these **data types**.

+**String**:

+**Integer**:

 8 ≠ "8" ≠ "Eight" ≠ "Eighth"